CityOfNewYork/patterns-cli/readme.md

 * 📦 Creates and organizes component libraries using a [design system methodology](#design-system-methodology).

 * 🌈 Works well with [Tailwindcss](https://tailwindcss.com/) by managing [design tokens](#design-tokens) with JavaScript but otherwise completely agnostic of other CSS and JavaScript frameworks.
-Use it to manage a customized component library and/or extend the default module templates to build out Vanilla JS, React, Vue, or Svelte components.
+Use it to manage a customized component library and/or extend the default module templates to build out Vanilla JS, [React](https://reactjs.org/), [Vue.js](https://vuejs.org/), or [Svelte](https://svelte.dev/) components.

 * 🚀 Scripts for publishing a pattern library to [npm](https://www.npmjs.com/) for open sourcing and integration in a digital product ecosystem.